iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>PLD</summary>

+Version 15.0.1
+- Added `AutoGearCheck` option.
+Automatically checks and equips appropriate gear set on player movement.
+- Added `AutoMvmntSpeed` option.
+Automatically equips Movement Speed set on player movement when idle.
+- Added Cure IV downgrading to a lower tier Cure based on current MP (accounts for Light Arts cost reduction).
+- Added `Impairment` (Salvage) as another form of Amnesia.
+- Adjusted AutoSubCharge so it should be more consistent.
+- Fixed Aftermath duration for Almace and Caladbolg below 119 III Afterglow.
+- Fixed Aftermath duration for level 75 Burtgang.
+- Fixed Aftermath effect calculations for level 75 and 80/85/90 Burtgang.
+- Fixed Low MP Notification so that it clears when MP ticks back above the threshold without something else setting a notification.
+- Code efficiency improvements and cleanup.

 Version 15.0
 - Overhauled how HUD updating is handled.
 New `PollingRate` Advanced Option allows you to set how many times per second various conditions are checked.
 This replaces the once per frame check used previously and improves performance and efficiency.